 French Onion Soup Recipe Without Wine or Sherry

-As one of the most fundamentally simple recipes out there, all you need to do to make an absolutely delicious French onion soup recipe without wine or sherry is be patient and set aside enough time to get this soup right.
-Much like my risotto recipe, there is nothing the is inherently difficult about this, it’s simply time-consuming.
+As one of the most fundamentally simple recipes out there, all you need to do is be patient and set aside enough time to get this soup right.
+Much like my risotto recipe, there is nothing inherently difficult about this, it’s simply time-consuming.
 And the time you spend making it is time very much well spent!

 Because of the few ingredients in the soup, you do need each component to really hold it’s own.
 I go into detail about how to properly caramelise onions in my caramelised onions recipe and its the same process used in my onion dip recipe.